 Careers for History Majors: Wider Than You Think

 According to TARGETjobs, Skills You Need, and the University of Kent, there are several general employability skills required across the job spectrum.
-Among them are communication skills, critical thinking skills, and organization skills; all skills developed with a history major.
+Among them are communication skills, critical thinking skills, negotiation skills and organization skills; all skills developed with a history major.
 Whether you are choosing an undergraduate degree, a graduate degree, or a certificate course, put “History” on the list.
 It is definitely a relevant major for today.